geut/pell/README.md

 Create P2P based microservices with no configuration

 :warning: **Project at early stage.
-Some things may not be working as expected**
+Some things may not be working as expected** :warning:

 ## tl;dr